sp-soul/sp-soul.github.io/_posts/2020-12-29-reflecting-on-five-years-at-octopus-energy.md

 However sometimes, for the sake of the business, exceptions need to be made.
 Planning has to give way to action and this was the case for both of these.
 When it happens, our plan is simple - get the right people in a room, and we’ve got a good chance.
 The default response isn’t “that’s too soon”.
 Such is the way that we work that, in fact, it’s actually exciting when opportunities like these come up: when it’s not the default, you’re happy to do it when it’s vital.

 We now have tens of thousands of people on these smart tariffs, and they’re products that wouldn’t have existed without us being able to switch into that way of working when it’s been necessary.
 Because of all of the above, they’re amongst my favourite things to have built at Octopus.
-I genuinely think that when smart meters are more widely rolled out, that these will become the default tariffs to be on as well - taking advantage of smarter homes and people helping to balance the grid rather than other drastic measures.
+I genuinely think that when smart meters are more widely rolled out, these will become the default tariffs to be on as well - taking advantage of smarter homes and people helping to balance the grid rather than other drastic measures.

 ![Someone using the Octopus Tracker app on their iPhone](/static/img/posts/reflecting-on-five-years-at-octopus-energy/octopus-tracker.jpg){:loading="lazy"}